 BOOK Designer Wendell Rodricks sets about unravelling the history of Goan costume in “Moda Goa”

 Acouple of seasons ago, during fashion week in New Delhi, Wendell Rodricks presented his Kunbi tribe collection, a line that revolved around the traditional Goan checked sari but with newer shades along with the traditional red, white and black incorporated to make it match modern tastes.
-Rodricks recalls, “The Kunbi tribe collection was something I wanted to do very desperately out of a sense of shame.
+Rodricks recalls, “The Kunbi tribe was something I wanted to do very desperately out of a sense of shame.
 I used to always say Keralites have their mundus and saris, Maharashtrians have their Paithanis, Bengalis have their kantha and tanth saris.
 Goa had nothing; the only sari that was there was the Kunbi sari…”

 History of drapes

-The Kunbis have a special place in Goan costume, but history goes beyond that.
+The Kunbis have a special place in Goan costume, but history goes beyond and after that.
 Influenced by religious beliefs and changing rulers and colonisers, the confusing story of Goan costume is a story spanning centuries, and this Rodricks now documents in his book, Moda Goa , brought out by Harper Collins.

 It's been 11 years in the making; nine years of gathering information and two of putting it all between covers.
 And what one gets is a run through Goan dress through the ages, seen in the context of the Konkan coast as well as happenings around the world in a chronological manner.